digi-embedded/dey-examples/apix-spi-example/README.md

 Running the application
 -----------------------
-Before launching the application you need to enable the SPI module with the following command:
+Before launching the application, you must enable the SPI module with the following command:

 ```
 # modprobe spidev
 ```

-Once the binary is in the target,launch the application:
+Once the binary is in the target, launch the application:

 ```
 # ./apix-spi-example